oeg-upm/gtfs-bench/README.md

 5. GTFS-100 (scale 100) in the GRAPH: http://gtfs100.linkeddata.es
 6. GTFS-500 (scale 500) in the GRAPH: http://gtfs500.linkeddata.es

 If other scale value is selected to test the engine, the materialization can be obtained using any [RML-compliant](https://rml.io/implementation-report/) engine (we recommed SDM-RDFizer), the CSVs files exported by VIG and the gtfs-csv.rml.ttl mapping.
-The generation script is also provided in the generation folder.

 ## Authors